WICG/portals/README.md

 Apart from the privacy-related restrictions to communications and storage, while portaled, pages are additionally restricted in various ways, to prevent them from interfering with content outside of their rendering area:

 - Portals are top-level browsing contexts, and given their own [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#groupings-of-browsing-contexts).
-This means they cannot synchronously access their embedder, e.g. to navigate it or modify its DOM (even when same-origin).
+This means they cannot synchronously access their embedder, e.g. to navigate it or modify its DOM.

 - Any features that are controlled by the [Permissions API](https://w3c.github.io/permissions/) ([list](https://w3c.github.io/permissions/#permission-registry)) will be automatically denied without prompting.